zonArt/openlp/documentation/manual/source/configure.rst

 Your choices will be displayed here.

-Remotes Tab
+Remote Tab
 ===========

 .. image:: pics/configureremotes.png

 OpenLP gives you the ability to control your Service Manager from a remote computer through a web browser.
+This was written actually for a nursery or day care where a "come and get YYYY" message could be triggered remotely.
+It has now become an interface to control the whole service remotely.

-For example, one use for this would be if you have a missionary with a PowerPoint presentation, it may be easier for that missionary to remotely connect to your projection computer and change the slides when he wants to.
+An example of one use for this would be if you have a missionary with a PowerPoint presentation, it may be easier for that missionary to remotely connect to your projection computer and change the slides when he wants to.

 To use this feature you will need to be on a network, wired or wireless, know the IP address of the projection computer and enter that IP address and port